9brada6/tabs-with-posts/development.md

 - Meta-Key: Add meta_key for the post order or separately.
 - Hide meta key value if comparator is exists or not exists.
 - Remove order from orderby that does not depend, like post__in
-- Make transition better in Post_Settings and Author.

 - Add a way when selected views/rating/popular posts plugin, to select only the first installed, the rest should be disabled.

 ### Plugins